arthurgassner/swissenergy-frontend/docs/eda.md

 ### Empty data

-Do does the ENTSO-E API send us empty data[^1]?
-Let's check.
+Does the ENTSO-E API send us empty data?[^1] Let's check.

 [^1]: By _empty_, I mean that the ENTSO-E sent something, but that something does not contain anything useful, typically a `NaN`.